geometalab/osmaxx/docs/testing.md

 ### Warnings

+* before doing anything, you *MUST* run `docker-compose run --rm osmplanet` to have the pbf data at hand!
 * It needs a Firefox browser installed (for now)
 * These run for quite a long time (over five Minutes!).
 * The containers are being destroyed at the beginning (creating a clean state).
 Resulting in